 SHOPS & SPAWN POINTS

--Each race has been given a complement of 3 new field rearming stations: Fire Altar, Entroy Altar, Strata Altar, and Magnetic Cache, Chemical Cache and Electric cache.
+-Each race has been given a set of 3 new field rearming stations: Fire/Entroy/Strata Altars, and Magnetic/Chemical/Electric Caches.
 They can be deployed by the 2 new Mobile Spawnpoints, and each of them provides ONLY one single line of technology.
 They act like shops (players may only spawn in and out) and they do not allow siege units inside.

--Each of the 6 rearming stations requires their own respective tech building to be constructed, and they cost 100 energy from their particular energy (buff) pool, to construct.
-They have 4000 hitpoints and when destroyed, players caught inside are forcefully spawned.
+-Each of the 6 rearming stations requires their own respective tech building to be constructed, and they cost 50 energy from their particular energy (buff) pool, to construct.
+They have 1500 hitpoints and when destroyed, players caught inside are forcefully spawned.
 Each of them increases it's tech line max energy pool by 25 (entropy by 100).

 -Added a new, claimable all-in-1 shop/spawnpoint/flag called Terminus (buildable_flag.object), to be used as a map object.
-The way to capture it is by destroying it, thus it takes more time than just hitting it once.
+The way to capture it is by destroying it (unlike tapping it like a flag).
 After being destroyed, it is instantly and automatically replaced with an unbuilt/under construction instance of itself, only fully functioning after being built like any regular building.
 The lore is that in order to capture and hold for your team a naturally occurring portal found at the site and on the trunk of an ancient tree stump, you want to build a cage to keep it away from intruders and make your team its sole user.
 The Terminus acts as a regular garrison or sublair: it offers full loadout, a classic spawnpoint, and dropoff point, for whoever controls it, and has 10.000 hitpoints.

 -The 2 new shops that have been introduced in XR 1.2, the Outpost and the Burrow, are now partial resources Dropoff points.
 Since they are cheap buildings you can quickly construct far away from teams' supply routes, being cut off from the networks (no spawning to and from anywhere else), they cannot deliver the mined resources unless one of 2 possible steps is taken by Comms: either by selling or upgrading them.